Menopause: symptoms and pain

 Hot flashes

-Affected by approximately 75% of women, hot flashes are a feeling of intense heat that are often accompanied by redness, palpitations, heavy sweating and night sweats.
-These vasomotor symptoms usually begin during perimenopause, the period before menopause, and can last between 30 seconds and 2 minutes.
-Although they are mostly spontaneous, these symptoms can also be triggered by external things such as following medication, change in temperature, hot and alcoholic drinks or caffeine.
+Affecting around 75% of women, hot flashes are a sensation of intense heat that is often accompanied by redness, palpitations, heavy sweating, and night sweats.
+These vasomotor symptoms usually begin during perimenopause, the period leading up to menopause, and can last between 30 seconds and 2 minutes.
+Although they are mostly spontaneous, these symptoms can also be triggered by external factors such as medication, changes in temperature, hot and alcoholic beverages, or caffeine.

 -